 Here’s how it looks:

-I think this portable device can be a reasonable choice if you need a simple and temporary solution to restrict access to your room.
+I think this portable bedroom door lock can be a reasonable choice if you need a simple and temporary solution to restrict access to your room.
 For example, I know many college students who use a similar product to improve bedroom door security.

 It allows you to lock most interior doors with a doorknob from the outside within just a few seconds.
 This way you can keep your belongings relatively safe, even if someone has a master key.